laurenklun/ComStock.github.io/docs/resources/how_to_guides/puma_level_analysis.md

 grand_parent: Resources
 nav_order: 2
 ---
-# How-to: Downloading and using PUMA-level ComStock data for analysis
+# How-to: Understand the annual energy use by building type for a city.

 June 27, 2023

+This guide will walk you through how to prepare PUMA-level ComStock data for analysis using the following example statement:

-## Example statement: I want to understand the annual energy use by building type for the city of Richmond, CA.
+**I want to understand the annual energy use by building type for the city of Richmond, CA.**

 ComStock has multiple fields that indicate where models are located across the country.
 When conducting analysis for a city using the